 How do you measure success?

-There are four key things to measure if you use this framework:
+There are four key things to measure if you use this type of buyer journey framework:

 - Coverage: Having the relevant people identified for each persona and each product